hkirk/Marselisborg.cc/README.md

 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
 - `gulp copy` copies dependencies from node_modules to the vendor directory
+- `gulp deploy` creates css, js and copies all needed files to public/

+## Deploy

+- `firebase deploy` deploys to firebase

 ## Bugs and Issues